smendoza787/nba-today-gem/README.md

 # NBA Today Gem

-Welcome to my NBA Today Gem!
-This is a project I am working on for [Learn Verified](https://learn.co/) Object Oriented Ruby final project.
-You will be able to get the scores of all your favorite sports through your command line with this simple gem!
+The NBA Today Gem is a simple gem that allows you to get the latest NBA scores right through your terminal.

 ## Installation